Hell's Heroes (novel): Plot

-The trio then chooses a black square at random and prepare to restart the human universe with the Big Bang, making sure that everything is as it was the first time.
+The trio choose a random black universe to rebuild the human cosmos, with its own version of time, making sure that everything is as it was the first time.
 Bec provides the memories, Kernel manipulates the hidden strings of the universe and Grubbs supplies the power to do it.
 The Old Creatures sense what they are doing and they can feel their approval.
 It will be difficult however they will have to focus for billions of years.
-Souls are the only thing they don’t need to worry about, for they can feel a large force at work there, a force they do not name.
-Grubbs states that he will feel tempted to interfere but he must fight for they don’t want to rob individuals of the right of determination.
+Souls are the only thing they don't need to worry about, for they can feel a large force at work there, a force they do not name.
+Grubbs states that he will feel tempted to interfere but he must fight for they don't want to rob individuals of the right of determination.
 They are architects of the universe and nothing more.
 Grubbs thinks that they could start over but they must ensure life evolves so they get the ball rolling, but they might stop a bit earlier as he increase this amount of time, Bec tells him that it is dangerous thinking and they should not interfere.
-Grubbs tells her they have to at the end to stop themselves from tearing the universe to shreds.
-They have to make changes there can’t be wandering pieces of the Kah-Gash.
-Death must remain a force.
+Grubbs points out they need to change things anyway, or the replicated trio would assemble the Kah-Gash and trip the universe apart once more.
+The Kah-Gash pieces have to be removed, and Death must remain a mindless force.
 Grubbs tells them they need to make all kinds of changes and Kernel agrees.
 Bec asks them where they would draw the line, when Grubbs is born or when she is born.
-Grubbs states if they do that all those he cares about might never be born.
+Grubbs states if they stop at Bec, all those he cares about might never be born.
 As they fantasize about all they could do, Bec questions whether they have the right to alter the universe to suit their own desires.
 Kernel responds they should discuss further, and Bec agrees.
-Grubbs tells them they have the next billions of years to do so.
+Grubbs is happy to do so, as they have billions of years before it becomes relevant.

 Grubbs tells them to get started but Bec and Kernel leave it up to him to begin, assuring him it will work out.
 He thinks about what to say before starting the job of starting the Big Bang.
 He utters a slightly changed biblical quote saying: "In the beginning Grubbs created the Heavens and the Earth and everything was dark.
 Then Grubbs said 'Let there be light'."